raftco/wp-prelaunchr/README.md

 ## Shortcode Attributes

 None.
 Nada.
 Nothing.
-Simple insert the `[prelaunchr]` shortcode and you are done.
+Simply insert the `[prelaunchr]` shortcode and you are done.

 The campaign is conducive to social sharing and has prize levels based on the number of people each person refers.